open-telemetry/opentelemetry.io/content/en/ecosystem/distributions.md

 ---
 title: Distributions
-description:
-  List of OpenTelemetry distributions maintained by third parties.
+description: List of OpenTelemetry distributions maintained by third parties.
 aliases: [/distributions]
 ---

-OpenTelemetry [distributions](/docs/concepts/distributions/) are a way of customizing OpenTelemetry components so that they're easier to deploy and use with specific observability back ends.
+OpenTelemetry [distributions](/docs/concepts/distributions/) are a way of customizing OpenTelemetry components so that they're easier to deploy and use with specific observability backends.

 Any third-party can customize OpenTelemetry components with back-end, vendor, or end-user specific changes.
 You don't have to use a distributions in order to use